-Dinan holds a special place in my heart as it was one of the early towns we explored on our house purchasing trip when everything about France was so very new.
-I could not absorb enough of its heritage and history and even now, after visiting it a number of times since, I find this town of character always surprises me with yet another hidden treasure.
+Dinan, the walled Breton town in north western France, holds a special place in my heart as it was one of the early towns we explored on our house purchasing trip (read our story on buying a French house ‘It Has To Be France‘) when everything about France was so very new.
+I could not absorb enough of this town’s heritage and history and even now, after visiting it a number of times since, I find this town of character always surprises me with yet another hidden treasure.

 Dinan is well known for its exceptional rich architectural heritage which evolved as the town prospered, particularly between the 14th to 18th centuries.
 Dinan flourished in the trading of linen, leather, wool and cereal with cargo departing on ships from its harbour on the River Rance.
 The town is set on a hill overlooking the Rance Valley and was described by Victor Hugo as perching “on an overhanging precipice… like a swallow’s nest”.